ile-24556/reduce-wildcard-patterns/README.md

 Here, the program does not decide the precedence between `x*y?z` and `x?y*z`.
 However, you can make `x*y*z` by your hand.

-## Usage

-1. Select lines.
-    If no line is selected, the entire text is taken.
-2. Press Ctrl+Shift+P or F1 to show *Command Palett*.
-3. Execute **Reduce Wildcard Pattenrs**.